Duple and quadruple metre: Duple metre

+Though the upper figure must be divisible by two in duple metre, the inverse is not necessarily true.
+For instance, in the first movement of Maurice Ravel's Piano Trio, the 8/8 time signature is subdivided as (three beats) rather than a subdivision (two beats, duple metre).
+The movement is in odd time, not duple metre, even though the upper figure is divisible by two.

-Duple time is common in many styles including the polka, well known for its obvious "oom-pah" duple feel.
-Compare to the waltz.
+Duple time is especially common in marches (especially in American march music), where the duple meter provides a clear upbeat/downbeat feel that is suitable for marching.
+Duple time is also common in many styles including the polka, well known for its obvious "oom-pah" duple feel.
+Compare to the waltz, a form in triple metre, where the feel is an "oom-pah-pah" triple feel.

 Quadruple metre

-Quadruple metre (also quadruple time) is a musical metre characterized in modern practice by a primary division of 4 beats to the bar, usually indicated by 4 in the upper figure of the time signature, with 4/4 (common time, also notated as common-time) being the most common example.
+Quadruple metre (or quadruple meter in US spelling, also known as quadruple time) is a musical metre characterized in modern practice by a primary division of four beats to the bar, usually indicated by as the upper figure of the time signature, with 4/4 (common time, also notated as common-time) being the most common example.

 Shown below are a simple and a compound quadruple drum pattern.